travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 In this mode, you can move your cursor with your arrow keys to go through the log history.

+Press `q` to exit the log scroll mode.

 ## Getting out of the debug VM

 Once you exit from all the live `tmate` windows, the debug VM will terminate